Eure tourism & sightseeing

 Gastronomy: The whole Normandy region is well known for the high quality of its local produce such as cheese and apples, cider and calvados - and many visitors make the 'gastronomic experience' an important part of a visit.
 Find the time to visit a local restaurant or two - and try to stop the children choosing a pizza!

-Map of Eure and places to visit
+Map of Eure and places nearby

 See more places, tourist attractions and local markets at visiting Eure